[Paper Review] 20. Seeing what a GAN cannot generate

 -

-we will know we can look at curtains to see a specific flaw in GAN
+if curtain statistics depart from true image, we will know we can look at curtains to see a specific flaw in GAN

 use segmentation using Unified Perceptual Parsing Network